 The more languages your translated documents are in, the more expensive the translation will be.
 Zero in on the languages that are most used by your audience and which will translate to the most sales for your business.

 To do this, you will need to know who your audience is.
 Use your prior knowledge about your audience or consult with someone on your team who can give you an idea of which languages would be most beneficial to your company.

 Remember that some languages are more costly to translate than others.
 If people who speak these languages are a big part of your audience, you should still invest in translation services for those languages.
 However, if there are expensive languages that only a small part of your audience understands, you may want to consider focusing on more prominent languages among your audience to make your budget work for you.

-Remember, about half the world is bilingual, so there is a good chance that you can catch some of those rarer language speakers within translations to the most common languages like Mandarin, English and Hindi.
+Remember, about half the world is bilingual, so there is a good chance that you can catch some of those rarer language speakers within translations to the most common languages like Mandarin, English, and Hindi.

 Make Your Documents More Concise

-A good way to reduce your translation costs is to shorten the materials that you’re translating.
+A good way to reduce your translation costs is to shorten the materials you’re translating.
 The fewer words you have, the cheaper your translation will be because there is less content to translate.